 Starting early August and continuing for approximately 4 months, eastbound traffic in a ½ mile section between 185th Avenue and Cornelius Pass Road near Rock Creek, is shifted north into the center median.
 There are still two lanes of traffic, but the ordinary straight lanes of eastbound U.S. 26 has broad curves with narrow shoulders as drivers travel between concrete barriers.
 Please pay close attention as you drive through this area.

 Expect daytime and nighttime work on U.S. 26 and Cornelius Pass Road until Dec.
 2018.
 Visit the weekly construction update

 ** Road users should expect nighttime lane closures on U.S. 26 and Cornelius Pass Road, ramp closures, reduced shoulders and traffic shifts.
 No daytime lane closures on U.S. 26 are expected.

-** The Rock Creek Trail under U.S. 26 will be closed for two separate weekends and six separate nights - with a detour in place - as the new bridge is constructed.
+** The Rock Creek Trail under U.S. 26 will be closed for two separate weekends and six separate nights - with a detour in place - as the new bridge is constructed (both weekend closures happened in spring/summer 2017).
 There will also be intermittent flagging on the trail.

 ** There will be shoulder closures on U.S. 26 throughout most of the project.
 During the shoulder closures, those on bicycles must exit and take the signed detour on local roads.